Group18CloudPrediction/oucseniordesignv2/README.md

 8/7 Commit: Add required node modules for livestream

+8/8 - 8/10 Commit: Add player to livestream page with sample video

 Make sure you have node js installed and set up

 To run type `npm start` in OUCSeniorDesignv2 directory.
 To view page type `localhost:3000` in web browser.